-As a worshipping community, we are all called to actively participate in our liturgies through song, prayer, silence and ritual action.
-Some are called to offer specific service to the community as lectors, ministers of communion, altar servers, music ministers or hospitality ministers.
+As a worshipping community, we are all called to actively participate in our liturgies through song, prayer, silence, and ritual action.
+Some are called to offer specific services to the community as lectors, ministers of communion, altar servers, music ministers, or hospitality ministers.

 For the Fall semester we will only be able to utilize lectors and singers/instrumentalists for our Sunday Mass and in limited numbers each week.